 DGCA wants all Boeing 737 Max aircraft to be grounded before 4 pm today

-New Delhi, Mar 13: The Directorate General of Civil Aviation or DGCA wants all Boeing 737 Max aircraft to be grounded before 4 pm today.
+New Delhi, Mar 13: The Directorate General of Civil Aviation or DGCA on Wednesday wants all Boeing 737 Max aircraft to be grounded before 4 pm.
 This is to cater to situations where aircraft are to fly back to India or go to maintenance facility for parking.

+Meanwhile, Civil Aviation Secretary has called an emergency meeting of all airlines at 4 pm in Delhi.

+India joined late Tuesday a global ban on flying the Boeing 737 MAX plane after this week's crash of this aircraft type in the African skies, increasing the likelihood of a further rise in domestic fares that remain high due to unrelated flight cancellations by some carriers.

-While DGCA had earlier issued additional safety guidelines for Indian airlines operating Boeing 7373 Max 8 aircraft, it has finally decided to ground the particular model immediately.
+The DGCA had earlier issued additional safety guidelines for Indian airlines operating Boeing 7373 Max 8 aircraft, it has finally decided to ground the particular model immediately.

 In India, SpiceJet and Jet Airways are the two airlines that operate the Boeing 737 Max 8 jets.
 SpiceJet has around 12 '737 Max 8' planes in its fleet, while Jet Airways has five.
 Both the flights have grounded its fleet due to financial issues.